aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

     }
     ```

-As always, given we have modified our `projenrc` file we need to run the `pdk` command from the root to synthesize our new website onto the filesystem.
+As always, given we have modified our `projenrc` file we need to run the `npx projen` command from the root to synthesize our new website onto the filesystem.

-Once the `pdk` command is executed, you should see a new `packages/website` folder which contains all the source code for your new website.
-To make sure everything is working, let's build our project by running `pdk build` from the root.
+Once the `npx projen` command is executed, you should see a new `packages/website` folder which contains all the source code for your new website.
+To make sure everything is working, let's build our project by running `npx projen build` from the root.

-We can now test that our website works by running the `pdk dev` command from the `packages/website` directory.
+We can now test that our website works by running the `npx projen dev` command from the `packages/website` directory.
 You will be greeted with an error message as follows:

 <img src="../assets/images/website_no_runtime_config.png" width="600" />